snafis/poc-rag-azure-search-openai/docs/customization.md

 the next step is to test the app with questions and note the quality of the answers.
 If you notice any answers that aren't as good as you'd like, here's a process for improving them.

+> As a financial auditor, review the SEC fillings and answer the questions in step-by-step, in chronological order.

 ### Identify the problem point

 The first step is to identify where the problem is occurring.
 For example, if using the Chat tab, the problem could be: